hashicorp-services/tfm/README.md

 To create a new release of TFM

-Use GitHub Action `Release tfm`
+- Use GitHub Action `Release tfm`
-Specify a version number.
+- Specify a version number.
 Please follow semantic versioning for the release.

 This action will do the following steps

 - Compile TFM for Linux, Mac, Windows with amd64 and arm64 versions
-- upload the artifacts
+- Upload the artifacts
-- create a new release + tag on the repo at the current main
+- Create a new release + tag on the repo at the current main

 ## Reporting Issues